Improving generative adversarial network inversion via fine-tuning GAN encoders: Related Work

-In StyleGAN, there are additional style latent vectors ($\mathbf{w}$) in each convolution layer besides the typical latent vector (i.e., $\mathbf{z}$ from the first layer input).
-Based on the layer-wise manner, Image2StyleGAN \cite{img2stylegan} directly optimize $\mathbf{w}$ with corresponding images for GAN inversion.
-However, the disadvantage of the method is that: getting $\mathbf{w}$ in any one image requires significant training operations (more than 10,000 epochs per image), making it less efficient when there are many real images to invert.
-We consider an encoder to accomplish the GAN inversion.
+In StyleGANs, the layer-wise style latent vector ($\mathbf{w}$) is in each convolution layer besides the typical latent vector which is the first layer input ($\mathbf{z}$).
+Based on the layer-wise manner, Image2StyleGAN \cite{img2stylegan} directly optimizes $\mathbf{w}$ for GAN inversion (Latent code method).
+However, the method requires a significant number of training operations (around 3,500 iterations per image) for most given images, making it less efficient when inverting real images.
+Therefore, we use an encoder for the GAN inversion.

+For the StyleGAN inversion, In-Domain GAN \cite{InDomainG} trained an encoder to invert dataset images into $\mathbf{w}$, and In-Domain GAN inverted a given image via optimizing $\mathbf{w}$ based on the pre-trained encoder.
+ALAE \cite{ALAE} use an auto-encoder framework for StxyleGAN inversion.
+To improve StyleGAN inversion, pSp \cite{pSp} added face identity loss, and E2Style \cite{E2Style} upgrades pSp by simplifying the style mapping layer.
+RiDDLE \cite{RiDDLE} enhances face identity features to edit real face images.

+For BigGAN inversion, drawing on the concept of BiGAN \cite{Bi_GAN}, BigBiGAN \cite{BigBiGAN} improves the discriminator to judge image-latent pairs (rather than just judging images as in standard GANs) and trains the encoder with an upgraded BigGAN to obtain the BigGAN image reconstructions.

-Existing methods \cite{InDomainG, ALAE, pSp} have successfully inverted images to latent vectors via encoders.
-However, these works have only matched in one deep GAN and limited performance for reconstructing real and misaligned images.
-To address the problem, we design DST to enhance the GAN inversion performance of representation and generalization.
+While existing methods have inverted real images to latent vectors, these methods are specific to StyleGANs for real aligned faces.
+We improve the GAN inversion performance in terms of generalization.

-Finally, interpretable directions can be discovered on $\mathbf{w}$ via supervised methods \cite{interfacegan,ATTGAN}, which also can be discovered in unsupervised methods \cite{GANspace,LatentCLR}, i.e., learning interpretable directions on GAN latent space for image editing.
+In addition, interpretable directions can be discovered on latent space using supervised methods \cite{InterfaceGAN,RFM}, which also can be discovered via unsupervised methods \cite{GANspace,LatentCLR}.
+Interpretable directions are widely utilized for image editing and video generation.